Spikes-2212-Programming-Guild/SpikesLib/README.md

 #### Using A Local Jar

+download the library (.zip file) from <a href='https://github.com/Spikes-2212-Programming-Guild/SpikesLib/releases'> the latest release </a> and you can download the jar there.
+1. add a `libs` directory to your project root.
+2. Extract the SpikesLib2.zip to that folder
+3. in your `gradle.build` go to the `dependencies` section. once there, add the following line `compile files('libs/YOUR_JAR.jar')` under all the other dependencies.

+### Using SpikesLib in Eclipse Projects
 1. download the .jar file using the method mentioned above
-2. add a `libs` directory to your project root.
-3. add the .jar file to that folder
-4. in your `gradle.build` go to the `dependencies` section. once there, add the following line `compile files('libs/YOUR_JAR.jar')` under all the other dependencies.

-### Using SpikesLib in Eclipse Porjects
-download the library (.zip file) from <a href='https://github.com/Spikes-2212-Programming-Guild/SpikesLib/releases'> the latest release </a> and you can download the jar there.
-1. Extract the SpikesLib2.zip file into C:\Users\%USERNAME%\wpilib\user\java\lib
 2. Open Eclipse
 3. Right click on the wanted project
 4. Hover on Build Path